Org design project steps

 Below is an example of a restructure use case, using visualisation rules & a sunburst view to quickly drill through lots of levels of data.
 This view allows users to quickly identify where to start addressing risks in the business and workforce costs.

-By using a tool to design your workforce changes, you can see real-time updates to all your people metrics along with every decision you make.
+By using a tool to design your workforce changes, you can see real-time updates to your people metrics along with every decision you make.
+You can even access an org design dashboard that will provide a high-level overview of the impact that your proposed changes will have across the organisation.

 When the proposals are tested against the strategic and operational business priorities, a preferred design emerges.
 Once you understand the gap between current and future state, it becomes much easier to zero in on actions.
 Next, it’s time to translate the preferred design into a top level, detailed organisation chart.